cairo-book/cairo-book/src/ch10-01-unrecoverable-errors-with-panic.md

 As you can notice in the output, the print statement is never reached, as the program terminates after encountering the `panic` statement.

 An alternative and more idiomatic approach to panic in Cairo would be to use the `panic_with_felt252` function.
 This function serves as an abstraction of the array-defining process and is often preferred due to its clearer and more concise expression of intent.
-By using `panic_with_felt252`, developers can panic in a one-liner by providing a felt252 error message as argument, making the code more readable and maintainable.
+By using `panic_with_felt252`, developers can panic in a one-liner by providing a felt252 error message as an argument, making the code more readable and maintainable.

 Let's consider an example: